Last Updated on January 20, 2023

 - Ensure that you include your knowledge of state, federal, and local rules and regulations regarding food safety, storage, and handling.
 Different states and municipalities have slightly different regulations and statutes.
 Be sure to familiarize yourself with these regulations and indicate your knowledge of these rules and regulations in the state you are looking to work in.

 - Lastly, include information about the different working environments you have worked in.
-Pizza Makers can be found in restaurants, food & beverage companies, hotels, private businesses, retirement villages, schools, homes, hospitals, community centers, prisons, cafeterias, cruise liners, fast food restaurants, casinos, and bars.
+Pizza Cooks can be found in restaurants, food & beverage companies, hotels, private businesses, retirement villages, schools, homes, hospitals, community centers, prisons, cafeterias, cruise liners, fast food restaurants, casinos, and bars.
 This is essential information so that recruiters can place you in the most appropriate field based on your experience.

 Make sure to include the following details: